VCCRI/hactive/README.md

 ### Installing

-Device Prerequisites
+Device prerequisites
- ⋅⋅* To collect heart rate data you will need access to an Apple Watch with the apple workout app installed.
+ * To collect heart rate data you will need access to an Apple Watch with the apple workout app installed.
- ⋅⋅* Hactive requires an iOS device to operate.
+ * Hactive requires an iOS device to operate.

-Software Prerequisites
+Software prerequisites
 1. Hactive uses Carthage as it's dependency manager.
-Install it using `brew install carthage` or follow the install guide on the [github](https://github.com/Carthage/Carthage)
+Install it using `brew install carthage` or follow the install guide on [github](https://github.com/Carthage/Carthage).
-2. Hactive requires Xcode and Swift v5
+2. Hactive requires Xcode and Swift 5.

-Install Steps
+Install steps
 1. Clone this repository.
 2. Open the `.xcodeproj` file.
 3. Connect your iOS device build the application.